TIBCOSoftware/snappydata/docs/howto/spark_installation_using_smart_connector.md

 ```

 **Create Table and Run Queries**:
-You can now create tables and run queries in SnappyData store using your Apache Spark program.
+You can now create tables and run queries in TIBCO ComputeDB store using your Apache Spark program.

 ```pre
 // reading an already created SnappyStore table SNAPPY_COL_TABLE